 Passports must be valid for at least six months from the date of departure from Indonesia and visitors must have a return or onward ticket.
 Upon arrival, visitors may also be asked to produce hotel reservation papers and proof of finance.

 The unit of Indonesian currency is the Indonesian Rupiah (IDR).
-For up to date information on exchange rates, please click here.
+Visit for up to date information on Current Exchange Rates.

 We would be happy to help with foreign currency exchange in Bali.
 Please ask the concierge upon arrival.